Andrewneteye4343/scDock/Tutorial/README.md

 ● Modify config.yaml:
 In the tutorial, the scDock workpath is set as `/home/andrew/scDock`.
 Users should adjust the paths according to your requirement.
+Except the path argument, users can stay default settings if you are not sure how to adjust them.
 Here are the demonstratation for config.yaml:
 `work_path: /home/andrew/scDock` #This is the workpath where you conduct `bash main.sh config.yaml`.
 `Seurat_output_dir: seurat_output` #This will be the output directory under the work_path.